CG-Henry/henry-blog/src/categories/vuejs.md

 view: category
 lang: zh-CN
 order: 1      # Order of display in list categories
-top: true     # Include category in navigation Top
+top: false     # Include category in navigation Top
 title: Vue.js
 description: Vue.js is the most successful javascript framework in recent years and certainly has its special space here.
 excerpt: Vue.js is the most successful javascript framework in recent years